-China pursues economic self-reliance as external risks grow: advisers
+China pursues economic self-reliance as external risks grow: Advisers

 "The Chinese leadership raised the 'internal circulation' concept as the situation has become grim, although complete (reliance on) 'internal circulation' is unlikely," said a policy insider, declining to be named due to the sensitivity of the matter.

 China had already been trying to rebalance its economy towards consumption-led growth from exports and investment.
-Last year, total exports and imports accounted for 32per cent of gross domestic product (GDP), down from a peak of 64per cent in 2006, according to government data.
+Last year, total exports and imports accounted for 32 per cent of gross domestic product, down from a peak of 64 per cent in 2006, according to government data.

 "We will rely more on domestic demand as foreign trade will decline, and the United States is imposing a tech blockade," said a second policy insider.